fwollatz/MLinPractice/README.md

 By default, this data is used to train a classifier, which is specified by one of the following optional arguments:
 - `-m` or `--majority`: Majority vote classifier that always predicts the majority class.
 - `-f` or `--frequency`: Dummy classifier that makes predictions based on the label frequency in the training data.
+- `--knn`: KNN classifier with a specificied k (e.g. `--knn 1` for k = 1)
+- `--dtc`: Decision Tree Classifier with default configuration criterion = "gini", splitter = "best", max_depth = None
+- `--dtc_max_depth`: Optional DTC parameter option for configuring the max depth (e.g. `--dtc --dtc_max_depth 10)` (default is None).
+Requires `--dtc` option to be active.
+- `--dtc_criterion_entropy`: Optional DTC parameter option for using the entropy criterion instead of the default "gini".
+Requires `--dtc` option to be active.
+- `--dtc_splitter_random: Optional DTC parameter option for using the random splitter instead of the default "best".
+Requires `--dtc` option to be active.

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments:
 - `-a`or `--accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).